Crystal Cavern: Geology

 The cavern is part of the Chickamauga Limestone, lies approximately 100 feet above the Copper Ridge Dolomite, and formed along a strike joint when the Appalachian Mountains folded at the end of the Paleozoic.
 It was reported in 1933 as extending as a narrow passage for 800 feet, with several right angle turns, and having a maximum height of either "about 80 feet" or "67 feet."
 Cave formations included "onyx crusts and rosettes", stalactites and stalagmites, and "a petrified waterfall".
 Two named formations were the "Capitol Dome", part of a wall resembling the United States Capitol dome, and the "Family Loft", a high recess containing two large columns along with smaller stalagmites.
 Siliceous dolomite extruded from the walls and at one point formed a bridge.
-This was formed by a solution channel (a void in the limestone which allows passage of water) above and below the dolomite bed.
+This was caused by a solution channel (a void in the limestone which allows passage of water) above and below the dolomite bed.

 The cavern contained a spring in a pit which, in 1933, was about 20 feet above the water table, and fed by a "slight drip during wet seasons."
 In 1946, McCrady reported the pool to be less than a foot deep, and clear.